SumXtra/qa_testing/elevator-operator/exploration-log.md

 ℹ️ Music Volume slider works accordingly.
 ⚠️ SFX will randomly play quietly instead of normal volume.

-❗In level 1, the mall fills up with 22/20 customers if no customers receive green check mark.
+❗In level 1, the mall fills up with 22/20 customers.

-❗In level 2, the mall fills up with 28/25 customers if no customers receive green check mark.
+❗In level 2, the mall fills up with 28/25 customers.

-❗In level 3, the mall fills up with 31/30 customers if no customers receive green check mark.
+❗In level 3, the mall fills up with 31/30 customers.

 ❗In level 3, game crashed after hitting escape to enter menu, escape to exit menu, and two floor inputs on elevators.
 Attempting to reproduce.